Improve Your Life #18: Learn Every Day

 Try to learn something about everything and everything about something. ~~Thomas Huxley

-You can learn things from the people around you.
+You can learn facts and skills from the people around you.
 What your friends are good at?
 Is there something your co-worker does exceptionally well?
 Ask them to share their experience with you.
 Learn something from your kid.
 The older they get, the more surprised you will be about the things they know.
-Your parent and grandparents can teach you how things were done when there was no internet.
-This is one side of learning from people.
+Your parents and grandparents can teach you how things were done when there was no internet.
+The facts and knowledge are one side of learning from people.

 If something happens to you, use it as an opportunity to learn.
 Usually, we tend to learn more from negative experience as we are too busy celebrating in positive cases.
 Decide to learn from every experience you have, and you can say you “win some or learn some.”

 Read a book, take a course online or off, watch a documentary, get information from websites and blogs.
 With the advent of the internet, almost all the information in the world is accessible to everyone with a connected device.
 You can get ebooks and audiobooks from Amazon and other sources for nothing.
 Get audiobooks and turn your transit times to the university on the go.

 Just the other day I decided that it’s time to read the foundation of Western literature Iliad by Homer (not the yellow one).
 The price for the Kindle edition? $ZERO.
 Delivery time?
 Instant.

 You can start right here: how to increase your willpower and improve your life.

 Try new things every day